allinbits/cosmos-cash/docs/Explanation/ADR/adr-004-did.md

 ### Positive

-- The implementation of the ADR provides the foundation for interoperability with the DID standard and more in general with SSI identity approach
+- The implementation of the ADR provides the foundation for interoperability with the DID standard and the SSI identity approach.
-- Closely following the W3C standard gives the best chances of successful interoperability with 3rd party components.
+- Closely following the W3C standard gives the best chances of successful interoperability with third-party components.

 ### Negative

-- The implementation follows rigidly the W3C specification leaving little room for extensibility, that might became an issue for a wider adoption
+- The implementation rigidly follows the W3C specification which leaves little room for extensibility.
+This approach might become an issue for wider adoption.

 ### Neutral